How much are your injuries worth?

 When it is all said and done, if you wish to settle your case, your workers’ comp settlement should be a fair compromise whereby you give up your rights to receive continued ongoing benefits for your workers’ compensation claim in exchange for a one-time payment representing a percentage of what those continued benefits would have cost the insurance company if your case remained open and was not settled.

-And your best bet for doing that is with a workers’ compensation attorney.
+And your best bet for doing that is with a work injury lawyer.

 At the Law Office of Brian D. Tadros, there are never any upfront legal fees you have to pay to hire us.
 Any legal fees you could have to pay us will be paid out of your workers’ compensation settlement amount so that you never pay out of your own pocket.
 Contact us today for a free consultation so we can help you get the settlement you deserve.